 32. Take a road trip

-Are there places you’ve always wanted to visit?
-An empty nest provides the perfect opportunity to load up the car and take a road trip, visit national parks, and see different parts of the country.
+Are there places in the country you’ve always wanted to visit?
+Empty nesting provides the perfect opportunity to take an extended road trip, visit national parks, and check a few places off your bucket list.

 33. Lose yourself in a good book

 Finally, this is your chance to read all those books that have been sitting on your nightstand for years!
-Reading has the ability to carry us away, inspire, and change our outlook on life.

 Lately, I’m into non-fiction, but when I want to immerse myself in another world, here’s a charming book series I love.